DMClVG/Toy/docs/reference_unity_plugin.md

 The parameters "x", "y" and "z" indicate the location to instantiate the GameObject, and "rx", "ry" and "rz" are the rotations to use.

+## IsSameGameObject(first, second)

+This function is a replacement for Standard's IsSame() function, as the latter doesn't work with unity types.
+It returns true if "first" and "second" refer to the same GameObject.

 # Virtual Input Members

 ## GetAxis(name)